formatjs/formatjs/README.md

   <MyComponent locales={["en-US"]} TRAVELLER_COUNT=1 GENDER="female" />,
   document.getElementById('example')
 );
-// - english output: "1 went to Havana"
+// - English output: "1 went to Havana"

-// render in french:
+// render in French:
 GlobalMessages = {
   ANOTHER: "{TRAVELLER_COUNT} {TRAVELLER_COUNT, plural, one {est {GENDER, select, female {allée} other {allé}}} other {sont {GENDER, select, female {allées} other {allés}}}} à {CITY}."
 };